iainaitken/guess-my-number/README.md

 My approach was to watch a demonstration of the features of the app and then attempt to implement the game logic without watching the course videos.

+Learning points from the videos:

+- Keep the game logic self-contained by using variables to represent the values of elements in the DOM (such as Score and Highscore) rather than storing those numbers in the DOM.
+- The game should be lost if the score drops to 0.

 ### Built With

 - JavaScript